Community-Based Research Program

 The Community-Based Research Program (CBRP) supports research collaborations between faculty, students, and community members.
 Funded projects will include a plan that identifies the program, outlines the research quests, researches tool development, collects and analyzes the data, interprets the results, and produces final outcomes and recommendations.
 The goal of CBRP is social action for the purpose of achieving social change and social justice.

 The CBRP involves one group of 2-3 faculty members and one research student per faculty participant.
-The faculty and students will engage in their intensive research project during the spring and/or summer semesters.
+The faculty and students will engage in their intensive research project during the fall, spring, and/or summer semesters.
 This award will fund community-based research with the nonprofit community, and allow the group to present their research at scholarly conferences and publish their research in a peer-reviewed journal.
 Proposals from groups of faculty from different disciplines and/or schools especially are encouraged to apply.

 The Provost's Office will provide stipends for the faculty and students, as well as a supply fund based on the needs of the project.